-LAN-Fax Transmission One of the Fax Functions.
-A function that transmits fax data and stores documents using the fax driver on client computers.
+One of the Fax Functions.
+A function that transmits fax data LAN-Fax Transmission and stores documents using the fax driver on client computers.

-Lockout The state of making the user accounts unavailable.
+The state of making the user accounts unavailable.
+Lockout

-Lockout time The time from being locked out to automatically releasing the user accounts.
+The time from being locked out to automatically releasing the Lockout time user accounts.

-Login password A password corresponding to each login user name.

-Login user name An identifier assigned to normal users, an MFP administrator, and a supervisor.
+A password corresponding to each login user name.
+Login password identifier assigned to normal users, Login user name administrator, and a supervisor.
 The TOE identifies users by this identifier.

-Maintenance Function A function to perform maintenance service for machine malfunctions.
+A function to perform maintenance service for machine Maintenance Function malfunctions.
 In the operation of this TOE, the Service Mode Lock Function is set to "ON" for deactivating this function.